How to Reduce Tailgating at Gated Communities

 In this post, we’ll review:

 So, how can you reduce or prevent tailgating in your community?
-Historically, the most popular solution to securely and effectively manage gate access has been to build a guard station staffed 24/7 by a gate attendant.
+Historically, the most popular solution to securely and effectively manage gate access has been to build a guard station or guard house staffed 24/7 by a gate attendant.
 Gate attendants are tasked with verifying residents’ identities and vetting visitors before granting them property access.

 But this solution presents two distinct challenges: